mzembron2/ea_warehouse/README.md

 * Pandas
 * Streamlit

+## Running applicaion

+To run the application, just type: `streamlit run main.py` in the scripts directory.

 ## Interface

 User interface (made with Streamlit) allows you to change algorithm parameters and define new items.